asgharkapk/kapktestrepofirst/README.md

    Make sure to [Add python.exe to PATH]
 03. Install Stability Matrix: https://lykos.ai
 04. Install Comfui Package in Stability Matrix (https://github.com/comfyanonymous/ComfyUI#installing :: for manual install)
-05. Install recommended nodes (extensions) for comfyui (ComfyUI-Manager + comfyui-crystools + comfyui-workspace-manager in Stability Matrix OR manual install in custom_nodes folder: ```git clone https://github.com/ltdrdata/ComfyUI-Manager.git && \ https://github.com/crystian/comfyui-crystools && \ git clone https://github.com/11cafe/comfyui-workspace-manager.git && \ git clone https://github.com/chrisgoringe/cg-image-picker.git && \ git clone https://github.com/rgthree/rgthree-comfy.git```)
+05. Install recommended nodes (extensions) for comfyui (ComfyUI-Manager + comfyui-crystools + comfyui-workspace-manager in Stability Matrix OR manual install in ```custom_nodes``` folder: https://github.com/asgharkapk/kapktestrepofirst/blob/main/recommended_nodes.bat)
 06. Install Models and LoRas from civit.ai (you can use built-in model manager in Stability Matrix or use civit.ai website with an account to be able to download NSFW LoRas) (https://civitai.com/search/models?sortBy=models_v6&query=Tower%20of%20Fantasy)
 07. Download Comfyui workflows { \
    https://comfyworkflows.com/workflows \